DBRepo-Project/dbrepo/README.md

       medium = "Memory"
 ```

+For each job in the CI/CD pipeline, a pod with three containers is started:

+1. `build` the main build container, you can *freely* specify any image with `image: xyz` as base
+2. `helper` the default helper container.
+3. `svc-0` the Docker-in-Docker sidecar (rootless executed as user `rootless`/`1000`) exposing the Docker socket to the
+   `build` container under `

 **Note** that only rootless Docker-in-Docker (dind) is allowed as service in the pipeline currently.
 For each job,
-a dind-sidecar `svc-0` is started that exposes the Docker socket at `/var/run/dind/docker.sock` in the `build` container
+a dind-sidecar container `svc-0` is started that exposes the Docker socket at `/var/run/dind/docker.sock` in the `build` container
 you can freely configure how you want.

 ## Contribute